On some non-principal locally analytic representations induced by cuspidal Lie algebra representations: Irreducibility

 \begin{proof} We abbreviate $M^\mu$ by $M.$ If $\lambda_0+ \lambda_1=0$ then $\lambda$ is absorbed by $J[t_0^{\pm 1}, t_1^{\pm 1}]$ and hence $M^\mu=M^\mu(Z)$ so that we can assume that $Z$ is the trivial representation.
 In general, the character $\mu':=\mu+\lambda$ satisfies again the assumptions $w(\mu')-\mu' \not\in \bbZ^2.$ Suppose that $\mu_0<1$ and $\mu_1>1$ Then $|\mu_0'|\geq 1$ and $|\mu_1'|=|\mu_1|.$ By adding the character $t_0^{-m_0}t_1^{m_0}\in J[t_0^{\pm 1}, t_1^{\pm 1}]$ to $\mu'$ we get a new character $\mu^{''}$ with $\mu_0=\mu^{''}_0$ and that the other conditions are still satisfied.
 So the upshot is that we may assume that $Z={\bf 1}.$ The case $|\mu_0|>1$ and $|\mu_1|<1$ is symmetric.

-As for $V$ it is given by a smooth character $\chi:T_0 \to J^\times.$ We start by proving that $X$ is a simple $D(G_0)$-module.
+As for $V$ it is given by a smooth character $\chi:T_0 \to J^\times.$ It is enough to check that $X$ is a simple $D(G_0)$-module.
 Here we mimic the proof of \cite[Thm 5.3]{OS2} dealing with principal series representations and use the notation there.
 The proof is at the beginning verbatim the same as in loc.cit. by replacing $P_0$ by $T_0$ and with the obvious (notational) changes.
 Here we consider as mentioned above arbitrary $n$ and specialize later in the proof to $n=1.$ We go through the proof of loc.cit. and recollect the main constructions in our modified version.
 But there is one difference.
 In contrast to loc.cit. we include the smooth character in the proof and do not handle it separately since it induces only a twist of the objects therein.
 Thus we denote by $M(\chi)=M\otimes \chi'$ the $D(\frg,T_0)$-module with the trivial $\frg$-action on $\chi$ and the tensor product action of $T_0$.

 We consider thus for an arbitrary open normal subgroup $H$ of $G_0$ the decomposition Here we recall that for a $D(H)$-module $N$ and $g \in G_0,$ we denote by $\delta_g \star N$ the space $N$, equipped with the structure of a $D(H)$-module given by $\delta \cdot_g n = (\delta_{g^{-1}} \delta \delta_g)n$, where $n \in N$, $\delta \in D(H)$, and the product $\delta_{g^{-1}} \delta \delta_g \in D(G_0)$ is contained in $D(H)$.